material-components/material-components-web/packages/mdc-notched-outline/README.md

 <!--docs:
-title: "Text Field Outline"
+title: "Notched Outline"
 layout: detail
 section: components
-excerpt: "The outline is a border around the text field"
+excerpt: "The notched outline is a border around either a text field or select element"
 iconId: text_field
-path: /catalog/input-controls/text-field/outline/
+path: /catalog/input-controls/notched-outline
 -->

-# Text Field Outline
+# Notched Outline

-The outline is a border around all sides of the text field.
-This is used for the Outlined variation of Text Fields.
+The outline is a border around all sides of the text field or select.
+This is used for the Outlined variation of Text Fields and Select.

 ## Design & API Documentation